shubhamdutta26/indiamapdata/README.md

 ## Map data

 The geojson files are stored in the data-raw/geojson_files folder.
-These files were read and appropriately modified using the `create_india_map` function and saved as gpkg files in the inst/extdata folder.
-The centroids were also calculated using the `compute_centroids` function.
+These files were read and appropriately modified using the `create_india_map()` function and saved as gpkg files in the inst/extdata folder.
+The centroids were also calculated using the `compute_centroids()` function.

+**Note:** The 3-digit code11 codes for districts were merged with the 2-digit state codes to create a 5-digit code for the districts.

 ## Installation